-Music – Rhythm, composition, dynamism, symmetry, digital technologies, urban vibe and a vibrant industrial imprint.
+Music – Rhythm, composition, dynamism, symmetry, digital technologies, urban vibe, and a vibrant industrial imprint.
 These are just some of the features that architecture and electronic music have in common.
-We selected 10 great projects including Brian Eno’s music for airports and world expos and The Chemical Brothers’ brutalist choreography, but also Röyksopp’s exploration of urban rituals and the “archit-teque” projects of iconic Berlin club Berghain.
+We selected ten great projects, including Brian Eno’s music for airports and world expos, The Chemical Brothers’ brutalist choreography, and Röyksopp’s exploration of urban rituals and the “archit-teque” projects of iconic Berlin club Berghain.

 Electronic Pavilion by Le Corbusier and Iannis Xenakis

 In 1955 engineer and musician Edgar Varèse composed Poème électronique, probably the first electronic piece in the history of music.
 The abstract dynamism of the composition inspired Le Corbusier’s collaborator Iannis Xenakis to create the hyperbolic structure of the PHILIPS Pavilion at Expo 58 in Brussels.
 Inside, Le Corbusier created an immersive installation with futuristic projections tuned with Poème électronique innovative soundscapes.
 Watch video.

 Brian Eno • Music for Airports… and World Expos

 In 1978 music producer and musician Brian Eno composed Music for Airports, a sound project designed to be continuously looped in airport terminals to defuse travelers’ tense and anxious feelings.
 A relaxing soundscape merges with stateless living environments until it becomes “as ignorable as it is interesting” and would “induce calm and a space to think.”
 Eno composed the soundscape without using sheet music but creating graphic patterns representing the systems used to make the music.